- SAP’s support has been eviscerated in an attempt to maximize its margin.

 And let us ponder this, SAP support resources can’t write coherent emails in English.
 How can they document anything?
 Documentation is foundational to support—it what allows the leverage of using accumulated knowledge.

 Most SAP support resources would score a D or F in an English proficiency exam.
 This is most likely because, for almost all of them, English is not their first language.

 I find it amusing that we like to discuss the importance of literacy in the US.
-While these people may be literate in their native language, they are not literate at any reasonable level in English.
-SAP could have 100% literacy in its support organization, but it prefers not to, due to cost.
+While these people may be literate in their native language, they are not literate at any reasonable English level.
+SAP could have 100% literacy in its support organization, but it prefers not due to cost.
 The official position on literacy should be adjusted.
 Large multinationals are for literacy in their support organizations if it is cheap.
 They don’t value it if it costs them money (that is the definition of “valuing” something”).

 For SAP, mistranslations are their customers’ problem.
 Let the customers bear the costs of working with support resources that are still trying to master both the system and English.